What does a transmission do?

 Symptom 3: Shaking or Grinding While Driving

 Honda that shakes or grinds while driving is giving a clear sign the transmission is acting up.
-Such shaking and grinding stems from the gears that wiggle while they are attempting to shift.
+Such shaking and grinding stem from the gears that wiggle while they are attempting to shift.
 If you notice the odor of something that might be burning, it is an indication your Honda vehicle’s transmission requires the immediate attention of a mechanic.
 Such a burning odor indicates the transmission fluid is burning.
-This is one of the worst possible outcomes as even minimal fluid break down will generate significant heat stemming from friction within the engine’s moving parts, leading to expensive repairs.
+This is one of the worst possible outcomes as even minimal fluid breakdown will generate significant heat stemming from friction within the engine’s moving parts, leading to expensive repairs.

 Transmission fluid is particularly important as it cycles throughout the full system, ensuring the engine runs as designed.
 However, leaks will eventually occur within the transmission as a result of gradual wear and tear.
 In fact, the top reason for Honda transmission failure is such leaks.
 The challenge lies in identifying the exact location of the leak as it might be anywhere within the system.
 If you suspect your vehicle’s transmission might be leaking, position a box below it while your vehicle is on level ground to see if anything drips down into the container below.